 Employment Status.
-All teacher's employment with CPA and the Denver Public Schools will be "at-will" and will not be subject to the Teacher Employment Compensation and Dismissal Act of 1990, § 22-63-101, et seq.
-Any teacher who works at Collegiate Prep Academy who intends to resign must give notice to the school of his/her intention to resign at least two (2) weeks prior to the last day the teacher intends to work.
-Collegiate Prep Academy and the Denver Public Schools have the right to terminate a teacher's employment from Collegiate Prep Academy at any time in accordance with DPS policy GDQD and regulation GDQD-R and personnel policies in the Collegiate Prep Academy Innovation Plan and Employee Handbook.
+Teacher's employment with CPA and the Denver Public Schools will be "at-will" and will not be subject to the Teacher Employment Compensation and Dismissal Act of 1990, § 22-63-101, et seq.
+Any teacher who works at Collegiate Prep Academy who intends to resign must give notice to the school of his/her intention to resign at least 2 weeks prior to the last day the teacher intends to work.
+Collegiate Prep Academy and the Denver Public Schools have the right to terminate your employment from Collegiate Prep Academy at any time in accordance with personnel policies in the Collegiate Prep Academy Innovation Plan and Employee Handbook.
 Collegiate Prep Academy will continue to use the LEAP Framework.